teuben/astr288p/lectures/Lecture3a.md

   - the installation directory cannot be moved to a new location (even if you edit the new $PATH location).
-The reason is the **#!** line in many scripts are hardcoded (and potentially more)
+The reason is the **#!** line in many scripts are hardcoded (and we also found some conda issues)

   - The installation of miniconda (or anaconda) cannot handle a space in the directory name.
 The solution we came up with was a symbolic link.
 For example:
 ```
     cd  /Users
     sudo ln -s "Peter 1"  Peter_1